BrandingNovation/weedhead-beats-store/FIX_API_KEY_ERROR.md

 **Check in Coolify:**
 - Go to Environment Variables
 - Verify `VITE_API_KEY` exists
-- Value should be: `AIzaSyBxmaE_J4wlwKsyRN0y24OMk8NLJd7EgYY`
+- Value should be: `your-gemini-api-key-here` (get it from https://aistudio.google.com/app/apikey)

 ---